ullataponen/statistics-client/README.md

 Initially the application shows only the form and user input is required for the data to be displayed.
 User inserts the start and end date and the access token.
 All fields are mandatory.
 If the date range is incorrect or the token is missing or incorrect, the app will display an error message temporarily.

 When the correct date range and access token are input, the application will send an http request to the REST API to fetch the data.
 If the fetch is unsuccessful, the application will display an error message temporarily.
 If the fetch is successful, the user will see the data on the display.
+User's date and access token inputs are saved into the browser's local storage.

 ## Who will use this project?